MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

     interface ISessionMuteRequest {
         conversationId: string;
         mute: boolean;
+        fromHeadset?: boolean;
         unmuteDeviceId?: string | boolean | null;
     }
     ```
   * `conversationId: string` Required: conversation id to for which perform the action
   * `mute: boolean` Required: `true` to mute, `false` to unmute
+  * `fromHeadset?: boolean` Optional: if `true` event came from headset, if `false` event came from consuming app
   * `unmuteDeviceId?: string` Optional: the desired deviceId to use when unmuting,
     `true` for sdk default, `null` for system default,
     `undefined` will attempt to use the sdk default device